ather-ops/Supervised-ML-with-Scikit-Learn/README.md

-# Machine Learning with Scikit-Learn
+# Supervised Machine Learning with Scikit-Learn

 A structured, 7-project curriculum applying classical ML algorithms through production-grade pipelines.
 This is the direct companion to [Machine-Learning-from-scratch](https://github.com/ather-ops/Machine-Learning-from-scratch) — together they form a complete two-repository learning system.